 is the number of concurrent database server utilities that can connect to this instance.
-It is suggested that you allow for a minimum of six utility connections: two for ON-Archive or ON-Bar and four for other utilities such as onstat, and oncheck.
+It is suggested that you allow for a minimum of six utility connections: two for ON-Bar and four for other utilities such as onstat, and oncheck.